Sorting out Mali isn't our job, France says

 France dispatched reinforcements to Kidal after the journalists' deaths, but insists it will not further delay its plan to reduce its 3,200 troops in Mali to 1,000 by February, already two months later than originally scheduled.

-"France intervened and we can say it saved Mali," Fabius said.
-"But it's not up to us to be the gendarme of Africa."
+"It's not up to us to be the gendarme of Africa," Fabius said.